tauri-apps/tauri-docs/docs/guides/command.md

 invoke('my_custom_command').then((message) => console.log(message))
 ```

-Returned data can be of any type, as long as it implements [Serde::Serialize](https://serde.rs/derive.html).
+Returned data can be of any type, as long as it implements [`serde::Serialize`].

 ## Error Handling